imxade/blog/posts/choosing-laptop/choosing-laptop.md

   - **OLED**: Exceptional contrast, advancements curbing burn-in concerns.
   - **Mini LED**: Great contrast but not as good as OLED, no burn-in concerns.
   - **Micro LED**: Cutting-edge, harboring various refinements.
 - **Refresh Rate**: Elevated rates translate to smoother visuals.
-For gaming, prioritize refresh rate if your GPU sustains FPS.
-A 120Hz minimum is recommended for laptop gaming; external monitors compromise portability.
+For gaming, prioritize refresh rate if your GPU sustains that much FPS.
+A 120Hz minimum is recommended for laptop gaming.

 ## 5. GPU - Empowering Visual Grandeur